AN INTEGRATED NETWORK OF SOUTHERN ENGLISH PATHS

 RED 7.
 Salisbury Link Path

-Shaftesbury Old Drove Salisbury* Donhead St Andrews* Link 16
+Shaftesbury Old Drove Salisbury* Donhead St Andrews* 16

 Wessex Ridgeway (part) Donhead St Andrews* Warminster* Covered in 1 above